 The database is the official repository of foreign place-name decisions approved by the BGN.
 Geographic Area of Coverage: Worldwide excluding the United States and Antarctica.
-For names in the U.S. and Antarctica, please visit the United States Geological Survey Geographic Names Information System web site.
+For names in the U.S. and Antarctica, please visit the United States Geological Survey or Geographic Names Information System web sites.

 The data served by GNS is in a geographic coordinate system based on the WGS84 datum and ellipsoid.
 Geographic coordinates are approximate and are intended for finding purposes.
 The online database is updated weekly.